 The Clinical & Advanced Clinical Phases, 65 weeks in length (excluding vacations and holidays) is dedicated to supervised practice experiences, research, and enhancement of clinical and procedural skills.
 Clinical experiences take place at affiliate hospitals, clinics, and other medical institutions.
 Ten (10) five-week blocks are dedicated to required and elective supervised clinical experiences in emergency, inpatient, outpatient, surgical, urgent care, and long term care settings that provide acute, chronic, emergent, and preventative care to patients of diverse backgrounds across the lifespan (infants, children, adolescents, adults, and elderly).
 Social responsibility and clinical learning are further enhanced through participation in medical service trips and elective international rotations.
 Students work on research projects (during two 5-week blocks) reflective of their professional and clinical interests that culminate in a thesis defense and the dissemination of findings at public forums.
 Time is dedicated to simulated learning (an additional 5-week block) focusing on the enhancement of critical thinking, decision making, and procedure skills.

 FDU has applied for Accreditation – Provisional from the Accreditation Review Commission on Education for the Physician Assistant (ARC-PA).
-FDU anticipates matriculating its first class in June, 2021, pending achieving Accreditation – Provisional status at the September, 2020 ARC-PA meeting.
+FDU anticipates matriculating its first class on May 24, 2021, pending achieving Accreditation – Provisional status at the September 2020 ARC-PA meeting.
 Accreditation – Provisional is an accreditation status granted when the plans and resource allocation, if fully implemented as planned, of a proposed program that has not yet enrolled students appear to demonstrate the program’s ability to meet the ARC-PA Standards or when a program holding accreditation-provisional status appears to demonstrate continued progress in complying with the Standards as it prepares for the graduation of the first class (cohort) of students.